 The Carnaval de Solsano in Catalonia is one of the longest, lasting for more than a week, and is best known for the hanging of a stuffed donkey from the top of the church bell tower.
 Legend has it that a donkey was once lifted to the top of the tower because it wanted to eat the grass at the top.
 Now the locals, known as ‘mattarrucs’ – the “donkey killers” – haul a stuffed version up the side of the tower – which then relieves itself on the crowd by use of a water pump!

 Here in the Comunidad Valenciana, the Carnaval de Vinaròs has been declared an event of Regional Touristic Interest after once being prohibited.
-There is a great costume parade, dancing and singing as well as a confetti and flour battle and it all ends with the “Entierro de la Sardina” – the “Funeral of the Sardine” – which is a final procession which concludes with the burning of a symbolic figure, usually crafted into the shape of a sardine.
-Through this act, the excesses of the carnival are destroyed.
+There is a great costume parade, dancing and singing as well as a confetti and flour battle and it all ends with the burial of the sardine.

 Whilst Xàbia lays on more modest celebrations, one of the biggest carnivals in our region takes place in Pego and people travel to the town from all over to enjoy its celebrations which include a children’s parade during the morning, an adult’s parade in the evening and dancing and music well into the early hours.